VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/monitoring.md

 `"15m"`
             </td>
             <td>Frequency for scheduled pushing of metrics, e.g., '30m'.
-Suggested to be less than the staleness interval `-search.maxStalenessInterval` Set to empty string to disable *scheduled* pushing.
-Available since [v1.18.7](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1187)</td>
+Suggested to be less than the staleness interval `-search.maxStalenessInterval` Set to empty string to disable *scheduled* pushing{{% available_from "v1.18.7" anomaly %}}.</td>
         </tr>
         <tr>
             <td>